mekuanent/loopback.io/pages/en/lb4/Creating-components.md

 ## Extends Application

-When bind a component to an app, you may want to mount the component's propertis and methods to application level context.
+When binding a component to an app, you may want to mount the component's properties and methods to application level context.
-A stragety to do that is using mixin, which extends a class with new properties and methods.
+A strategy to do that is using mixin, which extends a class with new properties and methods.

 An example scenario would be an app has multiple components with repositories bound to each of them, you can use a `RepositoryMixin` to mount all of the repositories to the app.